Woman experiencing discomfort during intimacy

 Common patterns of pain during intercourse

-Dyspareunia isn't one thing — it shows up in patterns.
-Recognizing what kind of pain you experience and when helps your gynecologist identify the cause.
+Pain during sex isn't one experience.
+It shows up in patterns.
+Knowing what kind of pain you feel and when it happens helps your gynecologist find the cause.

 • Sharp pain at the entrance during penetration